Parkinson School of Health Sciences and Public Health

 LET'S GET STARTED

-Find the Parkinson degree or department that's right for you.
-It’s easier than you think to start your application.
+Find the Parkinson degree or program that's right for you.

 Information Sessions and Open Houses

-Learn about graduate education programs in Medical Laboratory Science and Health Informatics and discover the unique opportunities Loyola has to offer.REGISTER NOW
+Visit us to learn more about the undergraduate and graduate programs at the Parkinson School of Health Sciences and Public Health and discover the unique opportunities Loyola has to offer.REGISTER NOW

 AN INCREASING DEMAND